 Each US Registered Fund, including the ETFs advised by an Adviser, relies on an exemptive order from the SEC permitting it to retain BTC or BIM, as applicable, as an affiliated securities lending agent for a fee as well as lend portfolio securities to affiliated borrowers.
 The lending agent fee paid to BTC or BIM is generally based on a share of the overall returns from securities lending.
+BlackRock will also receive compensation for managing the reinvestment of cash collateral from securities lending.

-In connection with securities lending activities, BTC or BIM, as applicable, shall, on behalf of a US Registered Fund, invest cash collateral received by the US Registered Fund for such loans, among other things, in certain Affiliated Funds which are a private or US registered money market fund or other cash management vehicle ("Cash Management Affiliated Funds").
+In connection with securities lending activities, BTC or BIM, as applicable, shall, on behalf of a US Registered Fund, invest cash collateral received by the US Registered Fund for such loans, among other things, in certain Affiliated Funds which are US registered money market funds or other cash management vehicles ("Cash Management Affiliated Funds").
 If a US Registered Fund acquires shares in a Cash Management Affiliated Fund, shareholders will bear both their proportionate share of the US Registered Fund's expenses and, indirectly, the expense of the Cash Management Affiliated Fund.
 Such shares will not be subject to a sales load, redemption fee, distribution fee or service fee, or in the case of the shares of an affiliated money market fund, the payment of any such sales load, redemption fee, distribution fee or service fee will be offset by the manager's waiver of a portion of its advisory fee.